AtriSaxena/HospitalLocator/data/nlu.md

 - amazing, thanks
 - cool, thanks
 - cool thank you
+- Thank you bye

 ## intent:bot_challenge
 - are you a bot?
 - are you a human?
 - am I talking to a bot?
 - am I talking to a human?
+- Are you a bot

+## intent:creator
+- Who is your creator
+- who is your creator?